Updated June 12, 2023

 What Is Emotional Intelligence?

-- In layman terms, Emotional Intelligence (EI) is the capability of a person to manage and control the emotions, not just of themselves but even of the people around him.
+- In layman’s terms, Emotional Intelligence (EI) is the capability of a person to manage and control their emotions and those around them.
 Here we will discuss the importance of emotional intelligence.

-- Daniel Goleman quoted that “CEOs are hired for their intellect and business expertise and fired for a lack of emotional intelligence.’’
-There is also a famous saying –“Magic comes alive when intelligence combines with emotions.’’
+- Daniel Goleman said, “CEOs are hired for their intellect and business expertise and fired for lack of emotional intelligence.”
+There is also a famous saying –”Magic comes alive when intelligence combines with emotions.”

-- One may think that emotions have nothing to do with intelligence.
-But that’s the key aspect of success in an organization.
+- One may think that emotions have nothing to do with intelligence, but that’s the critical aspect of success in an organization.

-- Emotional intelligence helps to relate to others in much better and effective ways.
+- Emotional intelligence helps to relate to others in much better and more effective ways.

-- Necessitates the need to admit and learn from mistakes thus cutting down on the major ego issues in the organization.
+- It necessitates the need to admit and learn from mistakes, thus cutting down on the significant ego issues in the organization.

-- It also enables to have control over the emotions and have thoughtful discussions.
+- It also enables one to have control over emotions and have thoughtful discussions.

-- Ensures leaders to be good in active listening.
+- Ensures leaders are good at active listening.

-- Moulds a leader to take criticism positively.
+- Molds a leader to take criticism positively.

-- It helps to stay calm even when under pressure.
+- It helps to stay calm even under pressure.

-- EI is more important than IQ (Intelligence Quotient) because a person who has good workmanship but incapable of apprehending his team’s issues can end up in creating a negative work environment which isn’t good for the team or the organization.
+- EI is more important than IQ (Intelligence Quotient) because a person with good artistry but incapable of apprehending the team’s issues can create a hostile work environment that isn’t good for the group or the organization.

 Components of Emotional Intelligence

-In the book “Emotional intelligence: Why it can matter more than IQ”, one of the most popular psychologists Daniel Goleman lays out five key components of emotional intelligence.
+In the book “Emotional intelligence: Why it can matter more than IQ,” one of the most famous psychologists, Daniel Goleman, lays out five critical components of emotional intelligence.

-It is to have knowledge about oneself, mainly the strengths and weaknesses.
-This enables a person to know how to react to different people and different situations that arise in the workplace.
-People who are self-aware, are in most cases, self-confident too.
-The only way to improve one’s Self-awareness is to step out from their comfort zone.
+1. Self-Awareness: It is advisable to know oneself, mainly the strengths and weaknesses.
+It enables a person to understand how to react to different people and situations in the workplace.
+Self-aware people are, in most cases, self-confident too.
+The only way to improve self-awareness is by sacrificing the comfort zone.

-It is the art of regulating one’s emotions to be able to manage and have self-control over it. also, necessitates the need to manage one’s thoughts, emotions, and behavior to get positive results.
+2. Self-Regulation: It is the art of regulating one’s emotions to manage and have self-control over them.
+It also necessitates working on one’s thoughts, feelings, and behavior to get positive results.

-Empathy is very important for every working person, especially for people in leadership roles.
-It is very important to put oneself in the other person’s shoes to ensure there is a good mutual connection between the employees.
+4. Empathy: Empathy is essential for every working person, especially for people in leadership roles.
+Putting ourselves in the other person’s shoes is imperative to ensure an excellent mutual connection between the employees.

 Why does Emotional Intelligence Matter?

-Theodore Roosevelt quoted that “No one cares how much you know until they know how much you care.’.
+Theodore Roosevelt said, “No one cares how much you know until they know how much you care.”

 Emotionally intelligent people could inspire and lead others.
-Thus, ensuring strong relationships along with enabling them to be successful in their workplace.
-Also, in our personal lives.
+Thus, ensuring strong relationships and enabling them to be successful in their work and personal lives.